mtossain/satsvs/readme.txt

 ANALYSIS TYPES

 COVERAGE
     0. Ground Track of Satellite
-1. Number of satellites in view over time for selected user (also spacecraft user)
+    1. Number of satellites in view over time for user (also spacecraft user)
     2. Number of satellites in view statistics for user grid
     3. Satellite IDs in view over time for selected user (also spacecraft user)
     4. Satellite ground visibility contour at StopDate
 5. Satellite Azimuth and Elevation for selected user (also spacecraft user)
 6. Number of station in view of each satellite, depth of coverage (DOC) based on satellite ground track
 7. Satellite passes time statistics for user grid